TilenTomakic/IMapBooks-AQRG/README.md

 # IMapBooks-AQRG

 ## Usage
 You must have docker installed.

-Run command `docker run -p 8080:8080 tilen/sag`.
-> Open your browser at http://localhost:8080
+Run `docker run -p 8080:8080 tilen/sag`, wait for `Server is ready.` message and open your browser at http://localhost:8080

 ## IMapBooks - assignment tasks